What is Backwardation?

 - It is beneficial for short term investors and speculators who look to make profits from arbitrage.

-- They act as a leading indicator for the market to fall in the near future.
+- They act as leading indicators for the market to fall in the near future.

 Disadvantages of Backwardation